Literature Review Basics and Searching Skills

 You may need to find answers to background questions (i.e., about general knowledge) before seeking answers to foreground questions (i.e., about specific knowledge, such as information that might inform a clinical decision).

-The research questions on this page are for foreground questions.
+The research questions on this page are foreground questions.

 The Research Questions